 Watch for Warning Signs

-If you are introducing a Cane Corso to a cat, you will need to know how to read a dog’s prey drive body language.
+When introducing a Cane Corso to a cat, you must know how to read a dog’s prey-drive body language.

 Ideally, a Cane Corso will entirely ignore any cat that you introduce it to.
 However, if your dog seems keenly interested in cats, there is a good chance that it has a high prey drive.